holochain-open-dev/file-storage/README.md

 ### Including the zome in your DNA

 1. Create a new folder in the `zomes` of the consuming DNA, with the name `file_storage`.
-  - If you want to give the zome a different name you should also initialize the `FileStorageService` with it.
 2. Add a new `Cargo.toml` in that folder.
 In its content, paste the `Cargo.toml` content from any zome.
 3. Change the `name` properties of the `Cargo.toml` file to `file_storage`.
 4. Add this zome as a dependency in the `Cargo.toml` file: